gowrishankarin/code_for_fun/node/design_patterns/behavioral/README.md

 Intent:
 Encapsulate a request as an object, thereby letting you parameterize with different requests, queue or log requests, and support undoable operations.

+start - Prototype and Problem Statement second - Creation of commands and execution flow. final - Enhancements to the commands.